 JJJ 627 On 1942 Indian (yes, it's a motorcycle!)

 OX 2813 On 1928 BSA

 All the motorcycles were works of art in their own right - absolutely beautiful.
-Such dateless registrations as those listed above deserve the term 'cherished number plates' as they are as antique as a Chippendale chair.
-If any previous customers who subsequently bought any of the above marks are reading this article, we would love to hear from them.
+Such reg numbers as those listed above deserve the term 'cherished number plates' as they are as antique as a Chippendale chair.

-Nowadays, you do not have to spend pots of money to acquire a number plate significant to you in some way.
-We, at National Numbers have been successfully guiding clients through the transfer process for more than one quarter of a century.
+You do not have to spend lots of money to acquire a number plate significant to you in some way.
+At National Numbers we have been successfully guiding clients through the transfer process for more than 35 years.
 We are a quality award winning company and, obviously, have bags of experience.
-We are also very friendly so, start searching for cherished number plates and design your own plate - whatever you spend or choose, you will probably get to cherish your personal registration.
+We are also very friendly so, start searching for a personal registration plate that you will cherish.